Indodanazwide/rendezvous-restaurant-website/README.md

-Here's a rewritten `README.md` that includes setup instructions, descriptions of the technologies used, and the functionality of your "Rendezvous Restaurant" project:

----

 # Rendezvous Restaurant Website

 The **Rendezvous Restaurant Website** is a full-stack web application built to simulate a restaurant ordering system.
 Users can browse the menu, add items to their cart, and make reservations.
 The system includes both a frontend for user interaction and a backend for data management using MySQL.